Anerkiki/pokemon-island-resort/README.md

 ![Dropdown Menu being cut off](assets/images/readme/issues/right-align-before.png)

-**Solution:**  After consulting the Bootstrap documentation, I discovered that adding the `dropdown-menu-end` class to the same element as `dropdown-menu` changes the alignment of the dropdown menu to the right, instead of the default left alignment.
+**Solution:**  After consulting the Bootstrap documentation, I discovered that adding the `.dropdown-menu-end` class to the same element as `dropdown-menu` changes the alignment of the dropdown menu to the right, instead of the default left alignment.
 This prevents the menu from being cut off at the edge of the screen.
 I applied this fix only to the two rightmost navbar dropdown menus, while keeping the left-side dropdowns left-aligned.
 This approach maintains visual consistency across the navbar and avoids potential overflow issues on either side.

 ![Dropdown Menu fixed](assets/images/readme/issues/right-align-after.png)

-Later, I also updated the navbar alignment to better match the rest of the site's layout by changing `container-fluid` to `container` in the navbar, which added more space between the buttons and edges of the screen and helped the navbar appear more consistent with the more centralised page content.
+Later, I also updated the navbar alignment to better match the rest of the site's layout by changing the class `.container-fluid` to `.container` in the navbar, which added more space between the buttons and edges of the screen and helped the navbar appear more consistent with the more centralised page content.

 </details>